 Nathan Moracco serves as assistant commissioner for Health Care at DHS.
 Prior to his current position, he served as acting deputy assistant commissioner for the Health Care Administration since October 2013.
 Prior to coming to DHS, Moracco served as director of the Employee Insurance Division within Minnesota Management & Budget for more than a decade.
 In this role, he managed the State Employee Group Insurance Plan (SEGIP) and the Public Employee Insurance Program (PEIP), an insurance program for local units of government, including cities, counties and K-12 school districts.
 Mr. Moracco also worked at Honeywell International for seven years before to his state service.
 To read about Nathan’s commitment to Action Group membership, click here.

 Carolyn Pare is the president and chief executive officer of the Minnesota Health Action Group, a coalition of more than 50 public and private employers dedicated to health care market reform.
 Under her leadership, The Action Group has introduced a number of nationally recognized innovations in health care contracting, delivery, quality and consumerism.
 Action Group members are committed to supporting a health care system that delivers the care consumers need at the right time, in the right place, at the right price, with the best possible outcomes.
-Carolyn’s most popular blogs include “Summit Adds Momentum to Health Care Affordability Debate,” and “Excellence in Health Care Can be a Reality for All Minnesotans,” and “Better Together!
+Carolyn’s most popular blogs include “Summit Adds Momentum to Health Care Affordability Debate,” “Excellence in Health Care Can be a Reality for All Minnesotans,” and “Better Together!
 The Action Group Unites Stakeholders to Accelerate Change in the Health Care Marketplace,” and “What’s Wrong with this Picture?
 Health Care System Waste and how Employers can Take Action.”